MuthoniNjoroge/Patient-Waiting-List/README.md

 | ![](dash_summary.png)|![](details.png)|![](tooltip.png)|

 ### Conclusion and Recommendation
 Through the use of KPIs tracking and visualization, I was able to show that there is a growth in the total waiting list in the data scope from 2018-2022.
 I was also able to show the top five specialities in the hospital.
-Without more knowledge of the hospital from which the data was gotten am not able to give a correct recommendation.
+Without more knowledge of the hospital from which the data was gotten am not able to give a correct recommendation.😊😊😊